-1. Open the Sonos app and go to the More tab at the bottom.
+1. Open the Sonos app and go to the More tab at the bottom

 2. Tap Settings > Room Settings

-3. Select the speaker you want to tune, then tap Trueplay Tuning in the next menu.
+3. Select the speaker you want to tune, then tap Trueplay Tuning in the next menu

 At this point you'll be walked through the steps to tune your Sonos speaker, and you'll need to grant Sonos access to your mic.
 The process only takes a couple of minutes and you'll need to use your iPhone (or iPad) to do it.
 That's because the app emits a sound from your device to see how it reflects around the room.

 You'll need to do two tests.
 The first requires you to stay in the same spot, so we'd recommend plonking yourself where you're most likely to be when listening to your Sonos speaker.
-So if you're in the living room, choose your favorite spot on the couch.
+So if you're in the living room, choose your favourite spot on the couch.
 You know the groove.
-This means Sonos will tune to sound its best at this specific spot of the room.
+This means Sonos will tune to sound its best at this specific part of the room.